-The answers Kerlina gave us aren’t sugar coated but are honest so give a great insight.
+The answers Kerlina gave us aren’t sugar-coated but are honest so give great insight.
 This is what she has to say:

 “Most people haven’t thought about how important the job of a driver is.
 Home furniture, cars and machinery used on building sites are carried using road freight.
 The UK & Europe simply wouldn’t function without us.
 Females are entirely capable of doing the job.
 My sister, Helena is a Class 1 driver and when doing an odd job that requires some strength, many men will spot she’s female and instantly think she’s struggling or isn’t capable.
 Her response to this would simply be it doesn’t matter who sits in the seat, as long as the job gets done correctly anyone is capable.

 “Even working in the office talking to customers on the phone I’ll sometimes have to prove that I do know what I am talking about.
 Staying calm and carrying on with the correct and professional approach to demonstrate my knowledge quickly shows them not to stereotype me.
 Along the way, I’m certain I am making some kind of a positive impact.

 “More than anything, I want to be out on the road getting involved on the other side of the business.
 Already having an understanding of how our customers like to work, I hope to use my planning skills when I am behind wheel.
 Having a good working relationship with customers is key.
 Helena is a great role model for me, and together we intend to eventually take over the family business.
 Our family firm W’s Transport is classed as a medium-sized fleet and we’re looking at ways to grow alongside our present and new customers.”